 The kitchen is the heart of your home — a cozy place to prepare delicious meals and gather family and friends.
 And the cabinets are the heart of your kitchen.
 As the most visible feature, choose custom kitchen cabinet doors carefully to create the warmth, feel, and overall impact you want to achieve.

-When helping people plan kitchen renovations, I’m often asked, “Should I go for dark or light kitchen cabinets?”
+When helping people plan kitchen renovations in Ottawa, I’m often asked, “Should I go for dark or light kitchen cabinets?”
 There’s no single right answer — it depends on your tastes and kitchen design style.
 To help you decide, I’ll walk you through the factors I discuss with my clients.

 Pros and Cons of Light Cabinets

 Light kitchen cabinetry tends to have a more casual feel and a simpler cabinet door style.
 Light or white cabinets are excellent for brightening and visually expanding a dark, cramped kitchen.

 Typical light cabinet colours: White, off-white, beige, pale grey, light natural wood tones.

 Light Cabinets Are Timeless

 Colour trends come and go, but light cabinets are always a favourite.
 Opt for perennially popular light shades when you’re planning to upgrade your kitchen and sell your home within a few years.
 They give your kitchen a trend-proof look and tend to boost resale value.